Francisco Toledo: Personal life

 Toledo's parents were Zapotec.
 He married three times, secondly to poet and translator Elisa Ramirez Castañeda and thirdly to Danish weaver Trine Ellitsgaard.
 He was father of poet Natalia Toledo and artists Laureana Toledo and Dr Lakra.

 Francisco Toledo died on 5 September 2019 at the age of 79.

-Tribute
+Legacy

+Following Toledo's death, Oaxaca's contemporary art scene includes multiple politically engaged printmaking collectives such as ASARO, Colectivo Subterráneos, and Lapiztola that continue the state's tradition of socially conscious art.

 On 17 July 2021, Google celebrated his 81st birthday with a Google Doodle.